 Las Vegas’s iconic Strip is a spectacle of lights, music, crowds, and nonstop excitement.
 Whether you’re watching the Bellagio fountains dance, club-hopping at Omnia or XS, or lounging poolside at the MGM Grand, the last thing on your mind is suffering an injury.
 But with so many people, moving parts, and unpredictable conditions, accidents happen more often than you’d think.

-If you’re injured while visiting the Las Vegas Strip, especially in a hotel, casino, or entertainment venue, it’s important to understand your rights, the hidden risks, and what to do next, especially if you’re not a Nevada resident.
+If you’re injured on the strip while visiting the Las Vegas, especially in a hotel, casino, or entertainment venue, it’s important to understand your rights, the hidden risks, and what to do next, especially if you’re not a Nevada resident.

 Where Injuries Happen on the Strip